brson/treasuretree/solana-hackathon.md

 ```

 Errors in Rust that are not `Error + Send + Sync + 'static` are a pain.
-Is there a good reason this error type is just `Error`?

 After some hacking,
 cribbing from both the "feature proposal" Rust client